Below is a list of all of the vehicle regluations. You can also view the complete Parking on Campus and Vehicle Regulations Manual (PDF)

-If you are hit by another vehicle, or are in any way involved in an accident on University property, you should call the Department of Public Safety and the Chicago or Orland Park Police Departments.
-For insurance reasons, it is highly recommended that you do both.
+If you are hit by another vehicle, or are in any way involved in an accident on University property, you should call the Department of Public Safety.

 Citations must be appealed in writing to the Campus Police and Public Safety Office within 14 days of issuance.
 If not appealed within 14 days, recipient forfeits all appeal rights.
 Citation Appeal forms can be obtained from the Public Safety office located in the Campus Service Center.

 Bicycles are not required to be registered.
 However, it is highly recommended that, for safety and theft reasons, you register your bicycle with the Chicago, Orland Park, Oak Lawn or Evergreen Park Police Departments.

 General parking is not permitted at the Driehaus Center.
 All of the spaces are reserved exclusively for Gilhooley's Grande Saloon and Copy Cats customers.
 There is ample parking for students, staff and faculty located behind the Driehaus Center in Parking Lot 14.

 All fines should be paid in the Public Safety Office located in the Campus Service Center.
 After the 14-day appeal period, fines should be paid in the Bursar's Office located in the Warde Academic Center.

 Parking is not permitted at any time in fire lanes, designated handicapped parking zones, or marked designated spaces.
 If unloading passengers and/ or packages, a vehicle may utilize loading zone parking spaces with hazard lights flashing, provided the duration of the use does not exceed five minutes.
 Citations will be issued for any vehicle unlawfully parked in these areas.
 Either a University, City of Chicago or Village of Orland Park violation notice will be issued.